-Things can get really gross in survival situations, especially flooding is involved.
+Things can get gross in survival situations, especially when flooding is involved.
 There may also be issues like toxic fumes or particles in the air.
 You can use these DIY survival gear to stay safe and healthy.

 24. Homemade Hand Sanitizer